Python-GIS-book/site/source/back-matter/md/glossary.md

 Software
   Another name for a {term}`program`.

-Spatial Reference System
-  Spatial Reference System (SRS) is a synonym for the {term}`Coordinate Reference System`.

 Spatial resolution
   The spatial resolution of a raster refers typically to the size of the cells in a raster dataset.
 It can also mean the ratio of screen pixels to image pixels at the current map scale.